 Creating Value Chain Linkages

 People living in extreme poverty face unique circumstances that can make it difficult for them to connect to trade opportunities.
 Since many of our business owners live in rural areas, inadequate roads, limited information and scarce power sources pose daily challenges that affect access to local markets.
-Village Enterprise’s Innovation Incubator is running studies and pilots to determine the most sustainable and viable means of linking rural entrepreneurs to stronger markets through rigorous market analysis and mapping.
+Village Enterprise’s New Accelerator is running studies and pilots to determine the most sustainable and viable means of linking rural entrepreneurs to stronger markets through rigorous market analysis and mapping.

 In 2013, Village Enterprise launched its Smarter Market Analysis and Risk Assessment Tool (SMART), which determines the profitability, risk, sustainability, demand and price fluctuation of different crops at the local market level.
-The tool has been recognized by the Rockefeller Foundation’s 100 Next Century Innovators (among 1,000+ applicants) and featured on NextBillion.net.
+The tool was recognized by the Rockefeller Foundation’s 100 Next Century Innovators (among 1,000+ applicants) and featured on NextBillion.net.